Course Catalog 2024-2025

 ENG 228 Children's Literature (4 Credits)

-Shapes speak to us.
-Prose shapes us.
-From the picture book to the chapter book, we will explore the ways in which literature for children invents the child reading that literature.
-And we will attempt to break through our natural nostalgia for works we know to rediscover their innovative and experimental nature.
-In so doing, we will see these works work their magic on themes that will become familiar throughout the semester: identity, nostalgia, interiors and exteriors, authority, independence and dependence and, of course, the nature of wild things.
-Works may include Peter Rabbit, Where the Wild Things Are, Winnie-the-Pooh, Alice in Wonderland, Peter Pan, The Lion, the Witch and the Wardrobe, The Secret Garden, The Giver. {L}
+Shapes speak to people.
+Prose shapes people.
+From the picture book to the chapter book, this course explores the ways in which literature for children invents the child reading that literature.
+The course attempts to break through the natural nostalgia for works students know to rediscover their innovative and experimental nature.
+In so doing, students see these works work their magic on themes that become familiar throughout the semester: identity, nostalgia, interiors and exteriors, authority, independence and dependence, and the nature of wild things.
+Works may include Peter Rabbit, Where the Wild Things Are, Winnie-the-Pooh, Alice in Wonderland, Peter Pan, The Lion, the Witch and the Wardrobe, The Secret Garden and The Giver. {L}

 Fall, Spring, Variable